-Bible Story Outline (Development of the Lesson):
+Bible Story Outline (Development of the Lesson): (Activities suggested in parentheses after each point)

-1. Jesus went over the sea of Galilee (in a boat), with crowds following Him because He had been healing the sick.

-Read: John 6:1-2

-Questions:

-Why were the crowds following Jesus?
-(Because they saw the miracles He did for the sick.)

-Show what happened in a skit:

-Have everyone pretend to get in boats to follow Jesus, then sit in the rocking boats as they follow Him.

-Crowds of people followed Jesus Because He healed the sick.

-2. Jesus went up into a mountain and sat down with His disciples, with a great crowd of people following Him.

-Read: John 6:3 (Skip vs. 4 as it does not move the story forward.)

-Questions:

-- Where did Jesus go?

-(Up on the mountain)

-- Who was with Him?
-(His disciples, and the crowds still following Him)

-Show what happened in a skit: Have everyone pretend to be climbing a mountain as they follow Jesus.

-Crowds of people followed

-When Jesus climbed the mountain.

-3. Jesus asked Philip where they would buy food, but He knew already what He would do.

-Read: John 6:5-6.

-Show what happened in a skit: Let the children turn to one another and ask, "Where shall we buy bread, that these may eat?"

-I don't see a store around, So where shall we buy bread?
-Where we will buy food so that These hungry ones may eat?

-4. One of the disciples, Philip, said it would cost too much to feed all the people.

-Read: John 6:7.

-Show what happened in a skit: Let the children look at you, shake their fingers and answer, "There's not enough money to feed all these people!"

-They didn't have enough money For everyone to eat.
-But everyone was hungry, So what would Jesus do?

-5. Another of the disciples, Andrew, said the only resource available was one little boy's lunch.

-Read: John 6:8-9.

-Show what happened in a skit: Let the children hold up five fingers and say, "Five little barley loaves", then hold up two fingers and say, "Two small fishes."
+- Jesus went over the sea of Galilee (in a boat), with crowds following Him because He had been healing the sick. (vs 1-2) (Have everyone pretend to get in boats to follow Jesus, then sit in the rocking boats as they follow Him.) - Jesus went up into a mountain and sat down with His disciples, with a great crowd of people following Him. (vs. 3) (Skip vs. 4 as it does not move the story forward.)
+(Have everyone pretend to be climbing a mountain as they follow Jesus.) - 3.
+Jesus asked Philip where they would buy food, but He knew already what He would do. (vs. 5-6) (Let the children turn to one another and ask, "Where shall we buy bread, that these may eat?" - 4.
+One of the disciples, Philip, said it would cost too much to feed all the people. (vs. 7) (Let the children look at you, shake their fingers and answer, "There's not enough money to feed all these people!" - 5.
+Another of the disciples, Andrew, said the only resource available was one little boy's lunch. (vs. 8-9) (Let the children hold up five fingers and say, "Five little barley loaves", then hold up two fingers and say, "Two small fishes."
 Then shake their heads and say, "Not enough!
 Not enough!
-Not enough!"

-There were two little fishes And five little loaves of bread.
-That will never go around!

-6. Jesus asked them to sit down in groups.
-There were about 5,000 men.

-Read: John 6:10.

-Show what happened in a skit: Ask the children to squeeze together in groups of any number that is convenient for the seating arrangement.
-Count them up by hundreds, and pretend that there are 5,000 of them.

-7. Jesus took the boy's lunch and gave God thanks.
-He recognized that the food we eat comes from God.

-More Bible Lessons & other materials available at: www.teachingforafrica.com

-Read: John 6:11a.

-Show what happened in a skit: Have the children pretend to hold the food in their hands and bow their heads.
-Have them say together, "Thank You, God...for this food...You have given us."

-God gave them food to eat.
-Thank you God, for His good gifts.

-8. Jesus distributed the food to the disciples and they gave it out to the crowds.

-Read: John:11b.

-Show what happened in a skit: Have the children pretend they are putting food into baskets and giving it out to the waiting crowds.

-Then food went in their baskets And to the waiting crowds.

-9. The little food became more and more-it was multiplied.
-They all ate & were filled.

-Read: John 6:12a.

-Show what happened in a skit: Have the children keep on putting more and more food into more and more baskets and keep handing them out.
-Then have them all rub their tummies and say "Ahhh!" to show they are full and satisfied.)

-10. Jesus told the disciples to gather up the fragments that remained, that nothing be lost.

-Read: Today's memory verse-John 6:12b.

-Show what happened in a skit: The children should turn to one another and say, "Gather up the fragments....that nothing be lost!"

-11. They gathered up 12 baskets of fragments or leftovers.

-Read: John 6:13.
+Not enough!" - 6.
+Jesus asked them to sit down in groups.
+There were about 5,000 men. (vs.10) (Ask the children to squeeze together in groups of any number that is convenient for the seating arrangement.
+Count them up and pretend that there are 5,000 of them.) - 7.
+Jesus tooks the boy's lunch and gave God thanks.
+He recognized that the food we eat comes from God. (vs. 11a) (Have the children pretend to hold the food in their hands and bow their heads.
+Have them say together, "Thank You, God...for this food...You have given us." - 8.
+He distributed the food to the disciples and they gave it out to the crowds. (vs 11b) (Have the children pretend they are putting food into baskets.) - 9.
+The little food became more and more-it was multiplied.
+(This is implied, since they all ate & were filled.)
+(Have the children keep on putting more and more food into more and more baskets.) - 10.
+They all ate and were filled. (vs. 12 a) (Have the children rub their tummies as if they are full and satisfied.) - 11.
+Jesus told the disciples to gather up the fragments that remained, that nothing be lost.
+(Today's memory verse) (vs. 12b) (The children should turn to one another and say, "Gather up the fragments....that nothing be lost!"

-Show what happened in a skit: Have them pretend to stack up the 12 baskets of food that remained, counting each basket as they put it down.
+12. They gathered up 12 baskets of fragments.
+(Vs. 13).
+(Have them pretend to stack up the baskets of food that remained, counting each basket as they put it down.)